-It is sensible to take some subjects at GCSE if you think you might want to study those subjects at A level, such as Languages or Music.
+It is sensible to take some subjects at GCSE if you think you might want to study those subjects at A level.
 If you have a concern about a particular subject contact the member of staff listed in the document (or your own subject teacher if you already study the subject in Year 9).